1Kaustubh122/InsightMantra/README.md

 ## Description

-This is a Flask backend project designed to handle [specific functionality].
-The project provides a RESTful API for [describe what your API does].
+This is a Flask backend project designed to handle the Insight Mantra Backend.
+The project provides a RESTful API.

 ## Table of Contents